practicingruby/practicing-ruby-paid/posts/v5/007-dependencies-notifications-and-adjustments.md

 ## Adjustments

 > Peers that adjust the object’s behavior to the wider needs of the system.
-This includes policy objects that make decisions on the object’s behalf...and component parts of the object if it’s a composite -- GOOS (pg.
+This includes policy objects that make decisions on the object’s behalf . . . and component parts of the object if it’s a composite.
+(GOOS, pg.
 52)

 Adjustment relationships are hard to summarize, because they can exist in so many forms.
 But regardless of the form they take on, adjustments tend to be